Weinstein Co. Will File For Bankruptcy After Sale Talks Collapse

 "Any sale of The Weinstein Company must ensure that victims will be compensated, employees will be protected going forward, and that neither perpetrators nor enablers will be unjustly enriched," Schneiderman said in a statement announcing the suit.

 The suit appears to have played a role in scuttling the sale.
 If there is no sale of the Weinstein Co., it's not clear how such victim compensation would be funded.
+A spokesperson for the New York attorney general's office said the deal the prosecutors saw included some money intended for victims but which might have gone to lawyers' fees instead.

 Schneiderman's office released a statement after the bankruptcy announcement: